archonology/Node-Readme-Maker/README.md

 #### [License Info](https://github.com/archonology/Pro-Readme-Generator/blob/main/README.md#license-info)

 ## Description
 I wanted a cool way to generate README files for projects because they are very important, and it takes a long time to format them.
 With a nice README generator like this one I made, making a pro README is super easy and fun!
+I even used it to make this very README.

 ## Installation
 To install this project, you will need a package.json and inquierer (version 8.2.0) to run the script.
 That means you will need VS Code, too, or a similar software with access to your computer's command line.

 ## Usage Info
 run the program with `node index.js` from the project folder in your command line.
 You will then be prompted to answers all the questions needed to generate your pro README file.

+You will also be prompted to scroll through the standard list of GitHub licenses (the same ones you can pick from when you create a new repo in GitHub), and whichever one you pick, it will come formatted with a link to that license's source page from the license Info section of the README.
+That makes it easy for you and people checking out your project to learn about the license from the source.

 ## Contribution Guidelines
 No specific guidelines to contributing, but if you are intereseted in adding some code to this project, please reach out via email!
 My contact info is listed below.